-TEXT: The official text for the course is Elementary Functional Analysis by Barbara D. MacCluer, Springer, 2009 (ISBN: 978-0-387-85528-8, about \$50).
+TEXT: The official text for the course is A Guide to Functional Analysis by Steven G. Krantz, MAA, 2013 (ISBN: 978-0-88385-357-3, about \$25 (PDF), \$50 (hardcover)).
 You will not be required to purchase any books as several books will be on reserve in the library and may be consulted there.
 No assignments will be made from any books.
+The material of the course is approximately Chapters 1, 2, 3, 4, 8, and 9 from Krantz's book with a little of Chapters 5 and 6 added.

 The following books cover most of the material that is central, in my view, for this course, but they each have different perspectives than mine on learning the subject.
 Nevertheless, they are useful references for the course.
-The books marked with an asterisk() will be on reserve for this course in the IUPUI library.
+The books marked with an asterisk(\) will be on reserve for this course in the IUPUI library.